scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 Each ``yield`` statement causes a value to be passed to the caller.
-This is the reason for the introduction of generators by :pep:`255` (implemented in Python 2.2).
+This is the reason for the introduction of generators by :pep:`255`.
 But communication in the reverse direction is also useful.
 One obvious way would be some external state, either a global variable or a shared mutable object.
-Direct communication is possible thanks to :pep:`342` (implemented in 2.5).
+Direct communication is possible thanks to :pep:`342`.
 It is achieved by turning the previously boring ``yield`` statement into an expression.
 When the generator resumes execution after a ``yield`` statement, the caller can call a method on the generator object to either pass a value **into** the generator,